Factor analysis#

 Results#

 When we compare the posteriors calculated using MCMC and VI, we find that (for at least this specific parameter we are looking at) the two distributions are close, but they do differ in their mean.
-The MCMC chains all agree with each other and the ADVI estimate is not far off.
+The two MCMC posteriors agree with each other quite well with each other and the ADVI estimate is not far off.

 col_selection = dict(observed_columns=3, latent_columns=1)